 Atmospheric Motion Vectors (AMVs) from the Imager

 Atmospheric Motion Vectors (AMVs) from GOES are derived using a sequence of three images.
 Features targeted in the middle image (cirrus cloud edges, gradients in water vapor, small cumulus clouds, etc.) are tracked from the middle image back to the first image, and forward to the third image, thereby yielding two displacement vectors.
 These vectors are averaged to give the final wind vector, or AMV.
-This report summarizes the quality of AMVs from GOES-15 as part of the NOAA Science Test in 2010.
+This section summarizes the quality of AMVs from GOES-15 as part of the NOAA Science Test in 2010.

 The varied imaging schedules activated during the GOES-15 Science Test provided an opportunity to run AMV assessments for what are currently considered operational as well as special case scenarios.
-A thinned sample (for display clarity) of AMVs from GOES-15 on 10 August 2010 at 11:45 UTC are shown for Cloud-Drift (Figure 5.13) and Water Vapor (Figure 5.14) AMVs.
+A thinned sample (for display clarity) of AMVs from GOES-15 on 10 August 2010 at 1145 UTC is shown for Cloud-Drift (Figure 5.13) and Water Vapor (Figure 5.14) AMVs.